KmWahba2000/web-demo/README.md

 ### 6. Modify and Deploy Automatically

 * Edit the `index.html` file.
-* Push the changes to GitHub repository.
+* Push the changes to GitHub repo.
 * Jenkins will automatically detect the change, rebuild the image, and redeploy the updated container.
 * Refresh the browser and the page should now be updated with your modifications.